-The mother of all vinegar is talovely cloudy gummy substance composed of cellulose and bacteria.
-You can create your own Mother to start a batch of vinegar with the help of mycoderma aceti, a starter dose of which can usually be purchased at a local brewers outlet or wine merchant.
-Another way is to make friends with someone who is currently providing shelter to an idle Mother of their own.
+The “Mother” of all vinegar is a cloudy gummy substance composed of cellulose and bacteria that can oxidize sugars to produce acetic acid during fermentation.
+To nurture a healthy Mother capable of creating a vital batch of vinegar you’ll first need to enlist the help of a starter dose of a particularly active bacteria known as mycoderma aceti, often available for purchase a brewers outlets or wine merchants.
+Another way is to make friends with someone already providing shelter to a fertile but idle Mother of their own.

-Either way,m once you have acquired your starter dose, pour it into a large crock witha couple bottle’s of drinkable but inexpensive wine and set the crock in a warm spot in your kitchen or pantry.
-Then, once a week or so, simply offer up the crock a glass or two of leftover wine that you have somehow managed not to consume during dinner.
-Obviously, this requires that you posess the discipline and determination to drink wine roughy once a week for a few months.
-Arduous thought it may be, success in the fermented arts only comes to those willing to invest both patience and fortitude.
+Once you have acquired a starter dose of the bacteria, simply pour it into a large crock with two bottles of drinkable but inexpensive wine and set the crock in a warm spot in your kitchen or pantry.
+Thereafter, once a week or so, just offer the crock a glass or two of wine that you have managed not to consume during dinner.
+Obviously, this requires the discipline to serve excessive wine with dinner at least once a week for a few months.
+But artistic success even in the fermented arts, must come at a price.

-After a few weeks your Mother will likely make her first appearance.
-You’ll notice her arrival by the hazy grayish veil that begins forming on the surface of the wine in the crock.
-Always endeavor to keep your Mother in good spirits by providing her fresh air and breathing room.
-For this a linen napkin, cheesecloth, or any porous material can be shrouded lightly over the mouth of the crock in order to provide sufficient oxygen while preventing the intrusion of curious insects.
+After just a few weeks of patient crock-toasting, your Mother will make her first appearance as a hazy grayish veil that forms on the surface of the wine.
+At this point it is important to provide her fresh air and breathing room.
+A linen napkin, cheesecloth, or any porous material can be tied over the mouth of the crock in order to provide access to sufficient oxygen while preventing the annoying intrusion of unwanted insects.

-Continue to privide your Mother a glass or two of wine each week.
-Don’t go overboard as too much wine at once tends to weaken her generative potency.
-Most importantly, be careful to never give your Mother any sweet or fortified wines such as port, sherry, etc., as they will delay, or even prevent the birth of vinegar.
+Now, just keep offering your Mother a glass or two of leftover wine each week, but don’t go overboard.
+Too much wine at once will weaken her mothering skills.
+And, most importantly, never give her any sweet or fortified wines such as port, sherry, etc., as this will forfend or even prevent altogether the miraculous occasion of the birth of vinegar.

-Slowly over the coming weeks, your Mother will swell with new life, thickening protectively in her crock in order to defend her brood of bacteria from the influence of the elements.
-A good Mother must be thick-skinned for this process and a healthy one can grow with surprising rapidity.
-Apparantly, someone with way too much free time on their hands has calculated that a typical Mother will thicken at a rate of roughly 1.25 inches per year.
+Over the coming weeks your mother will swell with life, thickening protectively to defend her brood of bacteria from the elements.
+A good Mother must be quite thick-skinned, and a healthy one will thicken with surprising rapidity.
+Someone with way too much free time on their hands once calculated that a typical Motherwill thicken at a rate of roughly 1.25 inches per year.

-After a couple of months your Mother will sink to the bottom of the crock and a new “skin” will begin to form at the surface.
-Once she has has hit “crock-bottom”, so to speak, you can remove her to a new crock to start another batch, or discard her altogether.
-The newly-hatched vinegar now needs only to be strained through a folded piece of cheesecloth and stored in glass bottles for its final miraculous transformation into fully mature vinegar.
+After a couple of months of thickening in the crock the Mother becomes exhausted.
+She sinks to the bottom of the crock and a new “skin” begins to form at the surface.
+Once your Mother has has hit “crock-bottom” in this manner, she can be removed to a new crock with some fresh leftover wine in order to begin a new batch of vinegar, or be discarded altogether.
+The newly-weaned vinegar left in the crock can now be strained through a folded piece of cheesecloth and stored in a clean glass bottle to fully mature.